DaWelter/ToyTrace/readme.md

 [Picz](https://www.dropbox.com/sh/vevib9qe5r87a24/AACuqKUPGzxHyl6E2E7iepSha?dl=0)

 This is experimental software.
-It works on my computer.
-It might not on yours.
+I do not claim that it is fit for any particular purpose.
+Rather it is an expression of my interest in graphics.

 Dependencies: